Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 ) || GENERATE_SERIES(100000, 200000);
 ```

-## How to make an index for a table?
+## Index - How to make an index for a table?
 - First create a table and then create a index and link the table with index
+- This will create B-Tree index but it **allows duplicate**

 ```
 -- Consider we have a table with text field